Black Forest: Precision-engineering, clock and jewellery manufacture

-In the relatively inaccessible Black Forest valleys industrialization did not arrive until late in the day.
+In the relatively inaccessible Black Forest valleys, industrialization arrived late.
 In winter, many farmers made wooden cuckoo clocks to supplement their income.
 This developed in the 19th century into the precision engineering and watch industry, which boomed with the arrival of the railway in many of the Black Forest valleys.
 The initial disadvantage of their remote location, which led to the development of precision-engineered wooden handicrafts, became a competitive advantage because of their access to raw materials: timber from the forest and metal from the mines.
 As part of a structural support programme the Baden State Government founded the first clockmaking school in 1850 in Furtwangen to ensure that small artisans were given good training and thus better sales opportunities.
 Due to the increasing demand for mechanical devices, large companies such as Junghans and Kienzle became established.
 In the 20th century, the production of consumer electronics was developed by companies such as SABA, Dual and Becker.
 In the 1970s, the industry declined due to Far Eastern competition.
 Nevertheless, the Black Forest remains a centre for the metalworking industry and is home to many high-tech companies.

 Since the start of industrialisation there have been numerous firms in Pforzheim that manufacture jewellery and work with precious metals and stones.
 There is also a goldsmith's school in Pforzheim.